 Tom Lambregts is marketing manager at Grass Roots Meetings & Events, and co-edited the Meetings Industry Report.
 Starting his career at Clarion Events, he then went on to become head of marketing at Olympia London, where he directed and delivered the award-winning rebrand of the venue.
 He specialises in digital and content-led marketing, and maintains a keen interest in music and reading.

 Mindfulness in meetings and events

-Would [footballer] have scored that [kick] against [team] if he hadn’t composed himself, shut everything out and taken deep breaths?
+Would [footballer] have scored from that free kick against [team] if they hadn’t composed themself, shut everything out and taken deep breaths?
 It was no guarantee of performance but it certainly helped.
 These actions exhibit the key tenets of mindfulness.